 Once ready, gather the Scrum team on the board again and start the Product Backlog Grooming session.
 The Project Manager should quickly present what’s at the top of the backlog and then give an overview of the first item.
 Let the Development team collaborate and ask questions about it.
 Define feasibility, slice large items into smaller tasks, and remember your team’s “definition of done” to check if you have all you need to make an informed decision.
 Use our Planning Poker template to assign estimates with story points in a Fibonacci sequence or t-shirt sizes.

-You can also try working with the Affinity Estimation template or our Magic Estimation (available in Whiteboards for Jira).
+You can also try working with the Affinity Estimation template or our Magic Estimation In Story Points template.